North Ipswich suburb profile

 North Ipswich rental market trends

-The rental market in North Ipswich has experienced moderate growth, with house rents increasing by 8.5% over the past year to $510 per week.
-However, unit rents have remained unchanged at $0, indicating a potential lack of available units or data.
-The suburb continues to attract interest due to its affordability and proximity to key amenities, making it a viable option for renters seeking value.
+The rental market in North Ipswich has experienced growth, with house rents increasing by 12.2% over the past year to $550 per week.
+However, there has been no change in unit rents, which remain at $0, indicating a potential lack of available units.
+This suburb offers opportunities for investors focusing on houses, with its growing demand and strategic location.

 Suburbs near North Ipswich